Miss Philippines Earth 2013: Swimsuit competition

-Resorts Wear Competition
+Resorts wear competition

 Miss Philippines Earth candidates competed for the Resorts Wear Category at Pontefino Hotel last April 12, 2013.
 The winners are:

-Storytelling Contest
+Storytelling contest

 Miss Philippines Earth candidates competed for storytelling challenge at SM Storyland at SM City Fairview.
 The winners are:

-Cooking Contest
+Cooking contest

 Miss Philippines Earth candidates were formed into groups to compete for cooking challenge at SM Hypermarket at SM City Fairview.
 The event was sponsored by Bounty Fresh.
 The winners are:

-Cultural Wear Contest
+Cultural wear contest

 Miss Philippines Earth candidates competed for cultural wear contest at SMDC.
 The winners are: